rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 Oracle Projects includes the following product budget features:

-- **Multiple budget versions**: Oracle Projects allows you to create multiple budget versions that include all of the costs for your project, such as engineering costs, item costs, manufacturing costs, and overheads.
+- **Multiple budget versions**: Create multiple budget versions that include all of the costs for your project, such as engineering costs, item costs, manufacturing costs, and overheads.
 You can revise your estimate to complete many times during a project.
 Each project that you define can be compared to the current or baseline budget with earlier versions for analysis and reporting.

-- **Several budget types**: Oracle Projects Budgeting feature allows you to create diverse budgets including cost budgets, revenue budgets, forecasted revenue budget, and approved cost budget.
+- **Several budget types**: Create diverse budgets including cost budgets,

-- **Time-phased budgeting**: You can create user-defined time periods or use
+  revenue budgets, forecasted revenue budget, and approved cost budget.

-  existing calendars in Oracle General Ledger or Oracle Projects to establish multiple budgeting periods.
+- **Time-phased budgeting**: Create user-defined time periods or use existing calendars in Oracle General Ledger or Oracle Projects to establish multiple budgeting periods.

-- **Budget extensions**: Oracle Projects provide you budget extensions that you can use to customize to meet your company's budgeting requirements.
+- **Budget extensions**: Customize budget extensions to meet your company's budgeting requirements.

-- **Budget baselining and approval**: Project Budgets can be baselined and
+- **Budget baselining and approval**: Project budgets can be baselined and
-  used in a workflow supported approval process for approving your project budgets.
+  used in a workflow-supported approval process for approving your project budgets.

 ### Miscellaneous tips

-This section includes some miscellaneous tips for working in EBS.
+This section includes miscellaneous tips for working in EBS.

-#### Improve cash management in payables-tips
+#### Improve cash management in payables

 To improve your organization’s current and future cash management in Accounts Payables, you can use the Payables Manager to run the Payables Cash